A Hubble constant estimation with dark standard sirens and galaxy cluster catalogues: Method

 where $f_{\text{in}}(z)$ and $f_{\text{out}}(z)$ are the in- and out-of-catalogue components.

 The in-catalogue component models the galaxy cluster redshifts as Gaussian distributions centered around their best redshift estimates and weighted by their masses as

-where $p(z \mid \hat{z}_k)$ is the redshift distribution of galaxy cluster $k$, which has a width either modelled or provided by the cluster catalogue as described in Sec.~\ref{sec: cluster catalogue data}.
+where $p(z | \hat{z}_k)$ is the redshift distribution of galaxy cluster $k$, which has a width either modelled or provided by the cluster catalogue as described in Sec.~\ref{sec: cluster catalogue data}.

 The out-of-catalogue component accounts for the incompleteness of the galaxy cluster catalogue due to selection effects.
-This is modelled by a prior on the galaxy cluster mass which is chosen to be a \textit{Press-Schechter} mass function \citep{Press:1973iz}.
-We employ the following parametrization determined for the data in the local universe from \cite{Girardi:1998rm}.
+This is modelled by a prior on the galaxy cluster mass which can based on \textit{Press-Schechter} (PS) \citep{Press:1973iz} or \textit{Sheth-Tormen} (ST) \citep{2001MNRAS.323....1S} formalism, of which the mass functions are given by